sneakerhax/Prompts/README.md

 Red Team AI prompts

 Crafting prompts for AI also referred to as "Promt Engineering" is one of the keys to success with using AI.
-This repo will contain prompts in different formats that are meant for use with Red Team tasks.
+This repo will contain prompts in different formats that are meant to be use for performing Red Teaming.

 ## Templates